2023 Virginia Beach tornado: Tornado summary

-One home sustained heavy roof damage at EF3 intensity, and another home to the north was shifted off its foundation by the tornado, at this point retaining peak wind speeds estimated to have been as high as 145 mph.
-Several homes sustained wall failures; damage at Haversham Close was rated EF3 by the National Weather Service.
-Further EF2 damage was inflicted to a home as the tornado moved off-shore, becoming a waterspout over the Broad Bay.
-It inflicted EF1-rated damage to trees and homes as it moved ashore on Windward Shore Drive.
-The tornado then tracked through the swamp located on the grounds of the First Landing State Park, before entering Joint Expeditionary Base Fort Story.
-EF1 damage was inflicted to trees and at least one low-rise building; at this point the tornado was weakening in intensity.
+At this point the tornado was producing winds estimated 145 mph.
+Multiple large and very well-built homes in this area had roofs torn off, many of which also had some exterior walls collapsed or ripped off.
+One of the houses was partially shifted off of its foundation by the tornado, and a few other homes farther from the center of damage path were heavily damaged at EF2 intensity.
+The strong tornado then exited the subdivision and moved northeast over the water, becoming a waterspout over the Broad Bay.
+It then began to weaken as it moved onshore on the opposite side of the bay and inflicted EF1-rated damage to trees and homes on Windward Shore Drive.
+The tornado then tracked through the swamp located on the grounds of the First Landing State Park, before entering the Joint Expeditionary Base Fort Story.
+EF1 damage was inflicted to trees and at least one low-rise building; and at this point the tornado was continuing to weaken in intensity.

-The tornado crossed Atlantic Avenue and inflicted EF0 damage to a resident before lifting over Leyte Street and Leyte Circle at 5:54 pm EST. It was on the ground for 4.52 mi.
+The tornado crossed Atlantic Avenue and inflicted EF0 damage to a residence before lifting over Leyte Street and Leyte Circle at 5:54 pm EST. It was on the ground for 4.52 mi.